Zoomdata Version 4.1

 /zoomdata/js/zoomdata-web.jsvia a web browser.

-Resolved a problem in which auto-provisioned SAML users were granted user roles instead of group-only roles.
+Auto-provisioned SAML users are no longer granted user roles instead of group-only roles.

 Manually upgrading Zoomdata 4.1 or later no longer provides the Java Runtime Environment (JRE) needed for Zoomdata to start.
 Make sure you have Java 8 (1.8.0_131) or later installed before you manually install or manually upgrade to Zoomdata 4.1 or later.
 If you do not, Zoomdata will not start.